 Ajujaht is a competition that is funded by public and private sector.
 It was initiated by Enterprise Estonia (EAS).
-SEB bank has been the main sponsor of the competition since the opening season and since 2016 Elisa Eesti and 2019 Maxima Eesti and 2020 Microsoft Development and Sales unit in Estonia are the main supporters of Ajujaht.
+SEB bank has been the main sponsor of the competition since the opening season.
+Since 2016 Elisa Eesti, 2019 Maxima Eesti and 2020 Microsoft Development and Sales unit in Estonia are the main supporters of Ajujaht.

 Why support Ajujaht?
 “If you want to make something of a good idea, you need good partners,” says Mart Maasik, the Head of Business Innovation with SEB.
 “Here in the bank we have a lot of experience when it comes to supporting new undertakings.
 We’ve been doing it for years.
 Some of the biggest companies in the country today have gotten where they are with a little bit of help from us along the way.
 But we don’t just finance them – we give them advice, when they’re just starting out and need it, on how to reach the top.
 Being an entrepreneur isn’t just about being in business: enterprising people create jobs and contribute to a better future.
 Together we help the economy grow.”